 Surrounded by the Indian ocean, the islands of the Seychelles offer you plenty of picturesque beaches and balmy seas to dive in, as well as unique conservation opportunities on both land and sea – whether you want to walk with giant tortoises, help sea turtles nest, or swim through colourful canopies of coral.

 Volunteer in the Seychelles with GVI and discover a country famed for its endemic flora and fauna, unspoiled beaches and beautiful coral reefs!
-Whether you are looking to gain your PADI Divemaster, join one of our under 18 or internship programmes, gain some work experience or just simply want to give back, our Seychelles hub offers a variety of options to help you make a genuine difference on your career break, gap year or volunteering holiday.
+Whether you are looking to gain your PADI Divemaster or internship programs, gain some work experience or just simply want to give back, our Seychelles hub offers a variety of options to help you make a genuine difference on your career break, gap year or volunteering holiday.

 Volunteer opportunities in Africa offer an abundance of wildlife volunteering and interesting cultures to explore.
 If you volunteer in Africa you will get a chance to make a difference in either South Africa or Seychelles – the beautiful island country surrounded by the Indian Ocean.

 We operate two bases in the inner granitic islands, both within National Marine Parks next to stunning palm-fringed beaches and forested areas.

 On the island of Mahe we run critical marine conservation projects where you can get trained from PADI Advanced up to a Divemaster.
 Speaking of which, check out our exciting and insightful blog article about 7 Ways To Be A More Responsible Diver!